SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 02 May, 2026 at 23:47:29
+# Last Refreshed - 03 May, 2026 at 23:47:57
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>🌥️ Somerset Medium Route Morning Ride</b>
+<b>⛅ Zwift - Wandering Flats in Makuri Islands</b>

-which happened on 25 April, 2026 at 08:04:23
+which happened on 03 May, 2026 at 14:37:19

-Which is 0 years, 0 months, 7 days, 15 hours and 43 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 9 hours and 10 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/18252906678
+You can see it here https://www.strava.com/activities/18360747762

 ## Number of Rides
 How many rides have I done each year?